-Prior to returning his alma mater, Noonan spent one season as the defensive line coach at Thiel College (Pa.).
-He was responsible for teaching the proper technique and scheme of a 4-3 defense, also managing academic schedules, strength and conditioning, nutrition and recruiting.
+Prior to returning to his alma mater, Noonan spent one season as the defensive line coach at Division III Thiel College (Pa.).
+He was responsible for teaching the proper technique and scheme of a 4-3 defense, while also managing academic schedules, strength and conditioning, nutrition and recruiting.
 Three of his players earned all-conference honors, as the Tomcats ranked first in the league in sacks and rushing defense and second in tackles-for-loss and total defense.

 Noonan started his coaching career in 2011 as a volunteer assistant coach with the defense at the Haverford School (Pa.).

-Known as a hard-nosed player for RU head coach Greg Schiano, Noonan started two years on the defensive line and played in 48 games total after persevering through a pair of ACL injuries early in his career.
+Known as a hard-nosed player for former RU head coach Greg Schiano, Noonan started two years on the defensive line and played in 48 games total after persevering through a pair of ACL injuries early in his career.
 He was presented with the Iron Knight Award at the 2010 banquet, given to the player who has demonstrated an exceptionally high level of mental and physical toughness throughout his career.
 Noonan collected 38 of his 72 career tackles as a senior.

 2013-14: Defensive Line Assistant